bondress/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables contains a script that lists environment variables.

 5-local_variables contains a script that lists all local variables and environment variables, and functions.

+6-create_local_variable contains a script that creates a new local variable.
+Name: BEST Value: School